Numbers11/rvprxmx/README.md

 Todo & Ideas
 ---------

-* TLS encryption for the tunnel connection
+* Reconnect option for client
-+ Command line options for the client
++ security for the web service via auth and/or whitelist
-+ Stealth mode for the client
++ connection throttle / flood control/bandwith usage

 License